computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 Finally, we'd like to see if dense word embeddings are better for clustering the words in our test set.
 Run the word clustering task again, but this time use a dense word representation.

 For this task, use files:
-* `/home1/m/mayhew/data/wiki-news-300d-1M.vec.bin`: fasttext word vectors (binary format, 300 dimensions)
-* `/home1/m/mayhew/data/GoogleNews-vectors-negative300.bin`: Google word2vec vectors (binary format, 300 dimensions)
+* `GoogleNews-vectors-negative300.filter`: Google word2vec vectors (300 dimensions, filtered to contain only the words in the dev/test splits)
 * Modify `vectorcluster.py` to load dense vectors.

 The baseline system for this section uses the provided word vectors to represent words, and K-means for clustering.